What is your program code

 Can I apply directly to the PhD program?

-Applicants not holding a MS in Medical Physics from a CAMPEP-accredited university should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.
+Applicants not holding a MS in Medical Physics from a CAMPEP-accredited institution should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.
 The MS from a CAMPEP-accredited university is a requirement for admission to the PhD program in Medical Physics.

 Is the GRE required?

 The GRE is required, however, applicants with a previous graduate or professional degree from a regionally accredited US institution may be exempt.

 What is an acceptable GRE score and what is the GRE code?